Róbert Mórocz

 of the Order of Vitéz.

-The coat of arms of the Mórocz family of Nagyabony embodies the noble values of Bravery, Pride, Loyalty and Responsibility.
+The coat of arms of the Mórocz de Nagyabony family embodies the noble values of Bravery, Pride, Loyalty, and Responsibility.

 1651